sebast4an/landingPage/README.md

 * Google fonts

 ## Currently:
-This project have a one big problem in my opinion: fontello fonts. **I am ashamed of this because i should use SVG**.
-In the future if when i have free time - i change this :)
+This project has one big problem in my opinion: fontello fonts. **I am ashamed of this because I should use SVG**.
+In the future when I have free time - I will change this :)
 It is preview - [CLICK](https://sebast4an.github.io/landingPage/).